jagpreetbatth/The-Story-of-COVID-19/README.md

 At the early stages of the pandemic, did we fail to react in time to control the spread of this Deadly disease?

-How has the pandemic effected teh world's econmomy?
+How has the pandemic effected the world's econmomy?

 What is the future of the COVID-19 if left un-checked?